RX-105/qbittorrent_banned_peers/README.md

 Download it as ipfilter.dat, put it in a good place, and set IP Filtering options in Connection in qBittorrent.

 Some peers in these range comsume infinite upload bandwidth, while progress is always zero.
 They are typical _leechers_.
+I'll constantly observe leechers, and add them to this filter list.